ReactNative2/Udemy/README.md

 Node/NPM | Node runs Javascript ouside of the browser.
 NPM is used for installing and managing dependencies.
 Node and NPM come together. watchman | Watches files on the hard drive and waits for them to change.
 RN CLI | React Native Command Line Interface.
 Used to generate new React Native projects.

+* To run your app on iOS:
+   cd /Users/vukdukic/ARC-ReactNative/albums
+   react-native run-ios
+   - or -
+   Open ios/albums.xcodeproj in Xcode
+   Hit the Run button
+* To run your app on Android:
+   cd /Users/vukdukic/ARC-ReactNative/albums
+   Have an Android emulator running (quickest way to get started), or a device connected react-native run-android